Patient Advocates Join Ovarian Cancer Research Team

 The Fox Chase researchers and the PART plan to meet quarterly.

-"Patient advocates offer fresh ideas about research and recruitment, and voice patient concerns," said Robert F. Ozols, principal investigator of the ovarian SPORE at Fox Chase Cancer Center.
+"Patient advocates offer fresh ideas about research and recruitment, and voice patient concerns," said Robert F. Ozols, former principal investigator of the ovarian SPORE at Fox Chase Cancer Center.
 "Karen Mason and April Donahue have been steadfast supporters of ovarian cancer research at Fox Chase for years and we're pleased to have an opportunity to capitalize on our relationship.
 Their contributions are extremely valuable."

 The PART program is supported by a grant from Avon and the National Cancer Institute.